History of computing hardware: Stored-program computer

-The theoretical basis for the stored-program computer had been proposed by Alan Turing in his 1936 paper.
-In 1945 Turing joined the National Physical Laboratory and began his work on developing an electronic stored-program digital computer.
-His 1945 report 'Proposed Electronic Calculator' was the first specification for such a device.

-Meanwhile, John von Neumann at the Moore School of Electrical Engineering, University of Pennsylvania, circulated his First Draft of a Report on the EDVAC in 1945.
-Although substantially similar to Turing's design and containing comparatively little engineering detail, the computer architecture it outlined became known as the "von Neumann architecture".
-Turing presented a more detailed paper to the National Physical Laboratory (NPL) Executive Committee in 1946, giving the first reasonably complete design of a stored-program computer, a device he called the Automatic Computing Engine (ACE).
-However, the better-known EDVAC design of John von Neumann, who knew of Turing's theoretical work, received more publicity, despite its incomplete nature and questionable lack of attribution of the sources of some of the ideas.
+In 1945, Turing joined the UK National Physical Laboratory and began work on developing an electronic stored-program digital computer.
+His late-1945 report 'Proposed Electronic Calculator' was the first reasonably detailed specification for such a device.
+Turing presented a more detailed paper to the National Physical Laboratory (NPL) Executive Committee in March 1946, giving the first substantially complete design of a stored-program computer, a device that was called the Automatic Computing Engine (ACE).

-Turing thought that the speed and the size of computer memory were crucial elements, so he proposed a high-speed memory of what would today be called 25 KB, accessed at a speed of 1 MHz.
+Turing considered that the speed and the size of computer memory were crucial elements, so he proposed a high-speed memory of what would today be called 25 KB, accessed at a speed of 1 MHz.
 The ACE implemented subroutine calls, whereas the EDVAC did not, and the ACE also used Abbreviated Computer Instructions, an early form of programming language.